deti-maker-lab/core/README.md

 docker ps
 ```

+The database tables and seeds are automatically applied by the initialization scripts found in `infra/db/init/` when the Postgres container starts for the first time.

 ---

-## 10. Run the project locally
+## 9. Run the project locally

 ### Development mode (localhost URLs)

-For quick local development, run the backend and frontend separately:
+For quick local development, run the services separately or use Turbo.

 **Terminal 1 — web app**